<

 Program Overview

 NABO Euskara recognizes the growing interest to learn Euskara across the US and Canada, but we lack enough qualified teachers.
-The Irakasle Formakuntza Taldea (Euskara Teacher Training Program) fills this gap by training instructors so each Basque Club or organization has at least one teacher to help reach .
+The Irakasle Formakuntza Taldea (Euskara Teacher Training Program) fills this gap by training instructors so each Basque Club or organization has at least one teacher to help engage with interested members .

-At the conclusion of Year 3, participants who have maintained good standing throughout the entirety of the program are invited to a two-month intensive immersion experience at Maizpide Barnetegia in Lazkao, Gipuzkoa, Euskal Herria both to deepen language proficiency and to celebrate program completion.
+At the conclusion of Year 3, participants who have maintained good standing throughout the entirety of the program are invited to a two-month intensive immersion experience at Maizpide Barnetegia in Lazkao, Gipuzkoa, Euskal Herria.
+The purpose of this learning experience is both to deepen language proficiency and to celebrate program completion.

 By the conclusion of the program, participants will: